Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: Error model for lensing mass

-where $\Delta\Sigma(R)=\Delta\Sigma_{\rm NFW}(R|M,c)$ is the predicted excess surface density for an NFW \citep{Navarro1997nfw} halo of mass $m$, concentration $c$ given by the \citep{Duffy2008cM} concentration mass-relation.
-The per-radius dispersion of the excess surface density profile entering \eqreff{eq:fisher_mass_single} has several sources listed in \secreff{sec:capish_galaxy_cluster_cat}.
+In the above equation, the integral runs over the available radial range that is used for the weak lensing mass fitting.
+The quantity $\Delta\Sigma(R)=\Delta\Sigma_{\rm NFW}(R|M,c)$ denotes the predicted excess surface density for an NFW \citep{Navarro1997nfw} halo of halo mass $m$, concentration $c(m,z)$, taken to follow the \citep{Duffy2008cM} concentration mass-relation\footnote{For the prediction of the \citet{Duffy2008cM} concentration-mass relation, we use CCL \citep{Chrasi2019ccl}, and for the prediction of $\Delta\Sigma_{\rm NFW}(R|M,c)$, we use the LSST DESC Cluster weak Lensing Mass Modeling library (CLMM, \citealt{Aguena2021clmm}).}.
+The per-radius dispersion of the excess surface density profile entering \eqreff{eq:fisher_mass_single} has several sources listed in Sect. \ref{sec:capish_galaxy_cluster_cat}.
 We focus on the shape and shot noise of the source galaxy sample, given by

 where $\sigma_\epsilon$ is the intrinsic galaxy shape noise and $n^{\rm bgd}_{\mathrm{gal}}(z)$ is the surface density of background galaxies behind a cluster at redshift $z$, given by

 where the \citet{Chang2013density} normalized redshift distribution is given by